ausdigital/ausdigital.github.io/pages/ausdigital-dcl.md

 ---
 layout: page
-title: digital capability locator
+title: Digital Capability Locator (DCL) Specification
-permalink: /digital-capability-locator/
+permalink: /ausdigital-dcl/
 ---

-# The Digital Capability Locator specification
+# Digital Capability Locator (DCL) Specification

 The framework assumes that there could be multiple publishers of business meta-data and e-business capabilities.
 Therefore, a simple way to ask, "where can I find information about the e-business capabilities of business X ?" is needed.
 That is the purpose of the DCL.
 It is essentially a DNS lookup (NAPTR Record) using a business identifier (eg ABN) as the query and it returns the URL of the detailed metadata about that business.
 In a given economy, there is usually only one DCL - often operated by a government authority.